section-engineering-education/engineering-education/content/articles/index.md

 #### Step 3

-Then click Libraries and select Classpath.
+Click Libraries and select Classpath.
 Then select add external Jars and add jars from CSVDoc in the Eclipse-workspace folder.
 And click finish.

 ![libraries](/engineering-education/working-with-csv-files-in-java/libraries.png)